New Liturgical Books

 The book is handsomely printed on thick cream paper, cased in a slate-grey hard cover.
 It is available from the USCCB website in the US or from Amazon in the UK.

 Gregorian chant is normally associated with monastic liturgy, but following on from their work on the Antiphonale Monasticum, the monks of Solesmes have now published a two volume antiphonal to accompany the Roman Office.
 Volume 2 came out in 2009 and gives all the texts needed to sing the office of Vespers (Evening Prayer) on Sundays and the greater feasts.
 Volume 1 appeared earlier this year and gives the texts and music for the Invitatory and Lauds (Morning Prayer).
 Unlike the corresponding monastic volumes, these are designed to stand alone and include the Gregorian hymns, antiphons, psalms, readings, intercessions and prayers.
 They are in Latin throughout, although of course it would be possible to use the musical items alongside the English-language Liturgy of the Hours.
 It is a shame that the short office of Compline was not included in the Vespers volume.

-Available from the online shop of the Abbaye Saint-Pierre de Solesmes.
+Available from the online shop of Les Editions de Solesmes.

 The Neumz App.